-Before we dig into how to upgrade our boat's DC electrical system, as promised in our last article on the subject, we need to check for the problems that we need to fix, starting with potential boat-burners.
+Before we dig into how to upgrade our boat's DC electrical system, we need to check for potential boat-burners.

 Two thoughts on that: